-A few weeks ago, my wife and I were cruising across Iowa, en route to visit our eldest daughter, a wildland firefighter in the Colorado Rockies.
-We diverted northwest through the small city of Norfolk, Neb., (birthplace of Thurl Ravenscroft, voice of Tony the Tiger, and hometown of Johnny Carson, for whom the main drag is named) to bike the spectacular Cowboy Trail, a worthy rival to the Great Allegheny Passage.
+A few weeks ago, my wife and I were cruising across Iowa, en route to visit our eldest daughter, a wildland firefighter in the Colorado Rockies, when we diverted northwest through the small city of Norfolk, Neb., (birthplace of Thurl Ravenscroft, voice of Tony the Tiger, and hometown of Johnny Carson, for whom the main drag is named) to bike the spectacular Cowboy Trail, a worthy rival to the Great Allegheny Passage.

 Despite their rap as “flyover states,” Iowa and Nebraska are quite pretty once you get off the interstate.
 Work, bills, truck-crammed highways and the Mississippi River were behind us.
 Ahead were wide-open, two-lane roads through farmland and occasional hamlets (where we might be encouraged to slow from 70 mph to 65 for a few hundred yards), national grasslands, weird roadside attractions and other surprises.
 We were primed to take our time.